General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 up to 50 s

-Without taking into account the height of the swing
+Without taking into account the swing height

 Above horizontal